pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --Viktor Frankl, *Man's Search for Meaning*

 "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom."
 --Viktor Frankl

+"When we are no longer able to change a sitation, we are challenged to change ourselves."
+--Viktor Frankl

 "The constitution only guarantees the American people the right to pursue happiness.
 You have to catch it yourself."